Research & Development

 - An outer diameter of 650 µm allowing insertion of the tubing into a medical syringe connector adapted to the syringe.

 - Glue.
 We have identified medical grade glue that polymerize when exposed to UV-light and fulfills our criteria of fixing the fiber to the tubing.

 - Tube marker.
-For identification of our 6 different products, each product is marked with a coloured marker.
+For identification of our 7 different products, each product is marked with a colored marker.